aws-samples/eks-workshop/content/intermediate/265_spinnaker_eks/install_operator.md

 #### EKS cluster setup

 We need bigger instance type for installing spinnaker services, hence we are creating new EKS cluster.
+{{% notice info %}}
+We are also deleting the existng nodegroup `nodegroup` that was created as part of cluster creation as we need Spinnaker Operator to create the services in the new nodegroup `spinnaker`
+{{% /notice %}}
 ```
 cat << EOF > spinnakerworkshop.yaml
 ---